 Evil Counterpart: Apparently intended as Morgoth's answer to the Ents, but nowhere near as strong or wise.

 A general term for human cultures not related to the Dúnedain, referring to the assumption that they were worshippers of Morgoth; essentially "barbarians."
-It's quite a derogotory term, as the Dúnedain look down on anyone who isn't related to the Númenóreans, but in fact plenty of "Men of Darkness" weren't friends with Sauron.In the Third Age, many Men living near Gondor have been seduced and/or enslaved by Sauron, whom they worship as a god-king.
+It's quite a derogotory term, as the Dúnedain look down on anyone who isn't related to the Númenóreans, and plenty of "Men of Darkness" weren't allied to the forces of evil at all.In the Third Age, many Men living near Gondor have been seduced and/or enslaved by Sauron, whom they worship as a god-king.
 Unlike the Orcs, enemy Men are not evil by nature; they evoke sympathy from their enemies (but still die in droves) and are treated fairly in defeat.
 The Men of Darkness fall into various cultural groups:

 The Dunlendings (Men of Dunland), wild hill-people who were forced off their ancestral homelands by the Númenóreans and Rohirrim and squeezed into a little corner of land that the Númenóreans had turned into a desert.
 Understandably, they hold a massive grudge.
 Saruman tricked them into fighting for him by spreading lies about Rohirric war-crimes against them.